 In the process of developing tNavigator it was realized that editing of the text based ASCII input simulation data deck and postprocessing of huge output files seems to be a bit outdated in the XXI century.
 That was why the software architecture was initially built so that the major part of the manipulations with the model could be made with the interactive GUI.
 Nowadays it saves enormous effort and time for our users in model history matching and production optimization challenges.

 In addition, this kind of functionality was highly appreciated in the production assets where most of the reservoir developers involved in operational decisions get only very basic modeling skills.
 Having no experience in text input file coding, they often find it difficult to adjust a dynamic model received from a reservoir engineer for evaluation of development efficiency in their everyday work.
 The program interface of tNavigator allows reservoir engineers with different levels of modeling skills to learn all necessary options within a couple of days.
 After that they are able to apply reservoir simulation for their typical everyday challenges.
 In order to simplify the work process, we have implemented tools for serial runs with different parameters of workover actions with a follow on visualization in one plot.

-Currently production assets in Russia solve a wide range of problems with tNavigator:
+Currently production assets solve a wide range of problems with tNavigator:

 - Field development planning

 - Evaluation of effects of bottom hole treatments

 - Placing the wells (groups of wells) based on the development scheme

 - Injection optimization